Lemirq/roblox-event-tracker/README.md

 ## Troubleshooting

+**"No windows found matching..."** (native.py)
+- Run the script to see the list of available windows
+- Use the exact window ID (number) instead of name for reliability
+- Make sure the target window is visible on screen

 **"Failed to connect to OBS"**
 - Make sure OBS is running
 - Check WebSocket is enabled in OBS Settings
 - Verify password and port (default: 4455)

 **No text detected**
+- For native.py: Adjust crop region to focus on text area, try SCALE_FACTOR = 1.0
-- Check that the source/scene names match exactly in OBS
+- For obs.py: Check that the source/scene names match exactly in OBS
-- Try lowering the resolution or switching to FAST_MODE
+- Try switching FAST_MODE to see if accuracy improves
 - Ensure text is readable in the captured preview window

 **Autoclicker not working**